CraftAcademyLabs/ca_course/week3/portfolio_challenge/5_more_focus_on_projects.md

 Props (short for **properties**) are equivalent to parameters in vanilla JavaScript and used to send data to components.
 The main difference between `state` and `props` is that props are immutable - they can not not be changed.

-We will make use of props in our projets list.
+We will make use of props in our projects list.

 ## Re-styling the projects list.